-The novel’s initial set-up is that the novel’s narrator, the middle-aged professional wine merchant and amateur military historian Martin Lynch-Gibbon, is cheating on Antonia, his older, glamorous, and somewhat bohemian wife of 11 years (“[h]er father was…something of a minor poet and a remote relation of Virginia Woolf”), with a younger graduate student named Georgie Hands.
+In the novel’s initial set-up, the narrator, the middle-aged professional wine merchant and amateur military historian Martin Lynch-Gibbon, is cheating on Antonia, his older, glamorous, and somewhat bohemian wife of 11 years (“[h]er father was…something of a minor poet and a remote relation of Virginia Woolf”), with a younger graduate student named Georgie Hands.

 But Antonia is in turn having an affair with her psychoanalyst, the charismatic American Palmer Anderson, who has practiced in the U.S. and Japan before coming to London.
-Also involved in the plot are Anderson’s half-sister, Honor Klein, a severe and intimidating Cambridge anthropologist, and Martin’s brother, the sculptor Alexander, who “always took his girls away.”
-I’ll let Habash recount the rest of the plot, from his essay in The Millions:
+Also involved in the plot are Anderson’s half-sister, Honor Klein, a severe and intimidating Cambridge anthropologist, and Martin’s brother, the sculptor Alexander, who “always took [Martin’s] girls away.”
+Habash recounts the rest of the plot in The Millions:

 Here’s a summary of the novel’s amorous transactions.
 First, Antonia predictably finds out about Martin-Georgie.
 But then Martin, after assaulting and slapping Honor (Palmer’s sister) in a basement, realizes he’s in love with her.
 Then Martin discovers the incestuous relationship between Honor and Palmer.
 Antonia and Martin make up, but then Alexander (Martin’s brother) announces he’s marrying Georgie.
 Finally, after Georgie attempts suicide, Antonia tells Martin she’s been sleeping with Alexander for years.